 Research shows us people have four different styles of communicating.
 We call these styles: Director, Expresser, Thinker and Harmonizer.
 Each style has its own way of seeing the world.
 Each favors a certain way of listening, responding, making decisions, and solving problems.

-Key characteristics of each major style are shown in the chart below.
+Key characteristics of each major communication style are shown in the chart below.

 Because people have different styles, chances are that within any team or work group there will be conflicting approaches.
 Before team members can work together effectively, they need to be aware of these potential conflicts.
 They need to master certain tools to minimize these conflicts.